Selective Laser Trabeculoplasty (SLT)

 | Compliance | One-time procedure | Daily, lifelong |

-| Side effects | Minimal, temporary | Various (burning, redness, systemic effects) |
+| Side effects | Usually mild and temporary; uncommon complications or inadequate pressure response can occur | Various (burning, redness, systemic effects) |

 | Cost | Single cost | Ongoing expense |